ioccc-src/winner/1989/paul/README.md

 stdout.
 (I added this feature so programs could print results.)

-The Turing machine has next state 'j' when it begins.
-The cycle is 1) exit if the state is 'x', 2) find the next instruction (given the state and the character under the scan head).
+The Turing machine has next state `j` when it begins.
+The cycle is 1) exit if the state is `x`, 2) find the next instruction (given the state and the character under the scan head).
 [The program string is searched forward for the next matching instruction.
 If the end of the string is reached, the